 STEP 2: OBTAIN DOCUMENTATION

 To qualify for academic accommodations, you must submit documentation from qualified professionals with credentials appropriate to the diagnosis.
-After completing the accommodations request form, you will receive an email from Disability Services outlining your next steps.

 Examples of appropriate accommodations are medical records from a specialist who diagnosed the physical/medical disability, evaluation report/IEP from your high school, or letter from mental health counselor/psychiatrist.
 Documentation must include diagnosis, description of the diagnostic criteria and/or diagnostic test used (scores must be included), treatments, medications, assistive devices/services currently prescribed or used, and a description of expected progression or stability of the impact of the disability over time.
 Documentation must be on agency/clinic letterhead, with the credentials of the diagnosing professional listed.

-STEP 3: ATTEND CONSULTATION
+STEP 3: ATTEND APPOINTMENT

 - Additional Resources